saurabh1088/notes/security/SHA.md

 ## SHA Family

 Broadly there are only two types SHA-1 and SHA-2.
-One often come across various others like SHA-256m but those are mostly versions of SHA-2 only
+One often come across various others like SHA-256m but those are mostly versions of SHA-2 only.
+There is one latest SHA-3 as well released in Aug, 2015

 ### SHA-1

+- 160 bits
+- Due to short length, it can be easily brute forced.
+- Can easily create collisions.

 ### SHA-2

+- 256 to 512 bits
+- Brute force attacks can take years to crack.
+- SHA-224, SHA-256, SHA-384, SHA-512

+### SHA-3

+- More secure than SHA-2
+- Employs sponge construction